actions-marketplace-validations/AppThreat_cpggen-action/README.md

  ╚═════╝╚═╝      ╚═════╝
 ```

 This action wraps CPG Generator (cpggen) a python cli tool to generate [Code Property Graph](https://cpg.joern.io) for multiple languages.
-The generated CPG can be directly imported to [Joern](https://joern.io) or uploaded to [Qwiet.AI](https://docs.shiftleft.io/home) for analysis.
+The generated CPG can be directly imported to [Joern](https://joern.io) for analysis.

 ## Usage